Bicycling the Vineyards of Alsace

 Highlights: Gorgeous Munster Valley, La Maison du Fromages

 Perhaps the best known town on your route today is Munster, founded by evangelizing Irish monks in the 7th century A.D.
 They brought their cheese making skills with them and created one of the most famous cheeses in France.
+We'll stop at the Maison du Fromage and learn how Munster cheese is made.
 Plan on a lunch stop here, or continue on to Colmar to explore the canals, museums, and great shopping.
 Colmar has been a famous market and wine center since the 13th century.

 Distance: 44 km (27 miles).
 Meals: B, DLodging: Hotel Le Colombier - Colmar

 Our ride ends today in the wonderful town of Colmar.
 Famous as a market and wine center since the 13th century, Colmar has rich art and architecture.
 If you have the time you may wish to spend an extra day to enjoy the rich, historic city center.
 Trains will take you from Colmar to Strasbourg or Geneva or Zurich where you can catch your international flight.
 Alternatively, you may wish to pick up a rental car and head on to the Black Forest just across the Rhine.
 Bon voyage!